 The best times to visit the British Museum

 The museum opens at 10:00 AM daily and is usually busy from the get-go.
-A great option to avoid the crowds and get an early start is to book one of the special morning tours that start at 9:00 AM.
-The tours last one hour, don’t exceed 20 people, and cost 30 British pounds ($37).
+A great option to avoid the crowds and get an early start is to book one of the special morning tours that start at 8:59 AM.
+The tours last one hour, don’t exceed 20 people, and cost $41.50 (£33).
 No matter what tours you choose, from a general introduction to the British Museum to a more specific presentation of Ancient Egypt artifacts, you’ll get a well-rounded, almost-private history lesson while everyone else lines up outside.
 Note that if you take a special morning tour, you need to use the main entrance on Great Russell Street.

 If you want to see the collection freely, both Michael and Luci recommend Friday as the best day of the week to visit.
-Instead of closing at 5:30 PM, the museum stays open until 8:30 PM on Fridays, giving you the opportunity to see it in a different atmosphere.
-Friday is also the day when the museum hosts two free demonstrations of the Japanese tea ceremony every second week, as well as other cool evening events like introductions to Ancient Egyptian Hieroglyphs for beginners.
+Instead of closing at 5:00 PM, the museum stays open until 8:30 PM on Fridays, giving you the opportunity to see it in a different atmosphere.
+Friday is also the day when the museum hosts cool events like free demonstrations of the Japanese tea ceremony every second week, among others.

 Although popular all year long, a visit in January or February will certainly be quieter than one in July or August.